How behind-the-scenes work with Bonds key to Chapman's turnaround

 It appears Matt Chapman finally has figured things out.

-Following a sluggish start to the 2024 MLB season -- his first with the Giants -- the All-Star third baseman has flipped the script on his season.
+Following a sluggish start to the 2024 MLB season — his first with the Giants — the All-Star third baseman has flipped the script on his campaign.
 Chapman has been on a tear as of late, something Giants hitting coach Pat Burrell largely credits to none other than San Francisco legend Barry Bonds.

 “I’d like to say I have something to do with any of this stuff,” Burrell said Friday morning on KNBR’s “Murph & Markus.”
 “He’s worked a lot with Barry at home.
 He’s worked a lot with Justin Viele, the other hitting coach.
 They spend a lot of time together in the cage and found a way for him to get back on top of the fastball, especially away from him.
 If you’ve watched the last couple nights, he’s been able to really get on top of some high pitches out over the plate there.
 His top hand is really coming through nicely.